hpe-storage/scod/docs/learn/persistent_storage/index.md

 Wait a few minutes as the deployment finishes.

-!!! note
-    It is safe to ignore the warnings: <br /> `W1104 14:25:11.178003   18461 warnings.go:70] apiextensions.k8s.io/v1beta1 CustomResourceDefinition is deprecated in v1.16+, unavailable in v1.22+; use apiextensions.k8s.io/v1 CustomResourceDefinition`.

 Verify that everything is up and running correctly by listing out the `Pods`.

 ```text